Key Dates for Fall 2013:

 The end-of-term evaluation period is approximately two weeks before the end of classes and continues through reading period.
 Please note that it does NOT extend through finals to ensure that students’ responses are not influenced by the exams or their final grades.

 Students who are registered for credit or as listeners and have a Kerberos ID receive an email invitation to participate at the beginning of the evaluation period.
 Those who haven't completed their evaluations receive reminders every few days during the evaluation period.

 Cross-registered students CAN participate in MIT’s online evaluations.
-However they must have an MIT ID in order to obtain a Kerberos ID and MIT Certificates.
+However they must have an MIT ID in order to obtain a Kerberos ID.
 Please direct your students to http://web.mit.edu/subjectevaluation/evaluate.html.